-The surgery offered home visits by GPs and nurses.
-The nurse home visits provided continuity of care and helped to ensure that patients who are unable or find it difficult to attend the practice received appropriate care for long term conditions.
+A GP would telephone the patient or carer in advance to gather information to allow for an informed decision to be made on prioritisation according to clinical need.
 In cases where the urgency of need was so great that it would be inappropriate for the patient to wait for a GP home visit, alternative emergency care arrangements were made.
 Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.